-Information Technology Shared Services (ITSS) supports an extensive WiFi network that includes:
+IT Shared Services extensive WiFi network includes

 The UNT System enterprise wireless network accepts 802.11a/g/n along with 802.11ac.
-The network utilizes state-of-the-art wireless access points capable of handling speeds in excess of 100 Mbps; however, your actual speed and system throughput will vary depending on your location in a building, the number of other people using the network, and the type of equipment you are using.
+The network utilizes state-of-the-art wireless access points capable of handling speeds above 100 Mbps; however, your actual speed and system throughput will vary depending on your location in a building, the number of other people using the network, and the type of equipment you are using.

-Legacy methods of connectivity (these will be phased out in the future): *
+Legacy methods of connectivity in the future.